BobDotCom/B-1B/README.md

 Important when using the autopilot: Switch the afterburners for eng 1 and 4 off, depending on flight also for eng 3 or/and eng 4.
 This prevents oscillations of the throttle levers.

-XXXX TERRAIN AVOIDANCE / FOLLOWING SYSTEMS XXXX
+## Terrain Avoidance / Following Systems

 Terrain Avoidance System (TAS)